tnordloh/testing_your_legacy/README.md

 #### Examples
 Fair warning; these examples assume no real knowledge on building tests, other than the ability to run the `rake test` command.
 This is mostly written as the reference I wish I had access to, when I tried to figure out how to test my legacy application, so experts may want to just skim the examples, when my lecture mode kicks in.

-To run, just execute the command
+To run, execute the command:

 `tests_via_sumo [-c or --count <count>] [-s or --source_category <category>]`